-Red Sox outbreak serves as reminder of how the coronavirus could affect October
+Red Sox outbreak serves as reminder of how covid could affect October

 The Red Sox have altered their day-to-day routines to account for the outbreak.
 They are testing more, adjusting report times to limit close contact in the clubhouse, shifting hitting groups, and planning meetings — even impromptu ones among management to discuss the latest test results — outside.

-But while the Nationals, Twins and others experienced postponements due to covid-19 outbreaks earlier in the season, Bloom told reporters this week that he has not been a part of conversations to postpone games because of this most recent outbreak.
+But while the Washington Nationals, Minnesota Twins and others experienced postponements due to covid-19 outbreaks earlier in the season, Bloom told reporters this week that he has not been a part of conversations to postpone games because of this most recent outbreak.
 The baseball season is, in some ways, past the point of no return — at least in terms of making up games.
 Like so much of the country, Major League Baseball is no longer working around the pandemic, but rather pushing through it.

 And given that a covid-19 outbreak would be even more catastrophic during the postseason, front office types will almost certainly be asking an uncomfortable question: How does a borderline player’s vaccination status affect his position for a spot on a playoff roster?